 (Tap footnote to read it.
 Old Testament quotations are underlined.
-"Love" with a caret ("^love") is agapé.1"agapé" The Greek words ἀγάπη (agapé, noun), and ἀγαπάω (agapaó; verb) are typically translated "love".
+"Love" with a caret ("^love") is agapé.fn"agapé" The Greek words ἀγάπη (agapé, noun), and ἀγαπάω (agapaó; verb) are typically translated "love".
 However, unlike our English word "love" – which primarily speaks of affection and feelings – agapé centers on choice and behavior.
 It’s the "love" based on will, choice, behavior, and action; not feelings.
 (Feelings-based love is the Greek word φιλέω (phileó), which properly means "brotherly love/affection".)
 Thus, you could hate someone passionately and still treat him with "agapé".
 Agapé "love" is best understood as the pursuit of what is most beneficial to someone or something, regardless of the cost to yourself or the type of response received from the person or thing.
-It can also indicate a preference for someone or something over other things. )
+It can also indicate a preference for someone or something over other things.
+Verbs with an asterisk (*) are in the Greek perfect tense.)

 Qualifications for Overseers

-- This saying is trustworthy: if any man aspires to an overseer’s office,1“an overseer’s office” is one word in Greek which comes from a Greek word meaning “to stare intently”.
+- This saying is trustworthy: if any man aspires to an overseer’s office,fn“an overseer’s office” is one word in Greek which comes from a Greek word meaning “to stare intently”.
 While our English word “overseer” focuses on authority, the Greek word focuses on “keeping an eye on” those allotted to your charge in the sense of caring for them. he longs for a good work.

 - managing his own house well, having his children in submission with all dignity,

-- (but if a man doesn’t *know how to manage his own household, how will he take care of a church of God?)
+- (but if a man doesn’t *know how to manage his own household, how will he take care of a church assembly of God?)

 - and not a new convert, so he doesn’t become puffed up and fall into judgement like the Accuser.

-- And it’s also required for him to have a good reputation from men outside the church so he might not fall to slander and a snare of the Accuser.
+- And it’s also required for him to have a good reputation from men outside the church assembly, so he might not fall to slander and a snare of the Accuser.

 Qualifications for Deacons